alysonrussell/kickstarter-analysis/README.md

 ## Goals and Pledged Amounts
 To provide insight on a future musical project in Great Britain, we have created the below analysis on those trends.
 Using £4,000 as an estimated cost of production, I would suggest trying to reduce that budget in order to guarantee crowdfunding success.  £4,000 would be considered an outlier based on the amounts pledged.
 ![boxandwhisker](https://github.com/alysonrussell/kickstarter-analysis/blob/master/Chart_BoxandWhisker.png)
+## Conclusions
+Crowdfunding seems to be an effective way to raise funds for plays, as we see in our data.
+Timing the launch of the campaign in spring will be essential to the success, as well as keeping our campaign goal attainable.